HebiRobotics/MatlabInput/README.md

 # HebiJoystick

-HebiJoystick is joystick input library for MATLAB that serves as a mostly drop-in replacement for [vrjoystick](https://www.mathworks.com/help/sl3d/vrjoystick.html).
+HebiJoystick is a joystick input library for MATLAB that serves as a drop-in replacement for [vrjoystick](https://www.mathworks.com/help/sl3d/vrjoystick.html).
 It is intended for people who don't have access to the [3D Animation Toolbox](https://www.mathworks.com/products/3d-animation.html).

 ## Notes

-* The order of axes and buttons may be different from vrjoystick
+* The order of axes / buttons / povs should be the same as vrjoystick
-* The order of axes and buttons may differ between operating systems
+* The number of axes / buttons / povs may differ between operating systems
 * There is a maximum number of events that can occur between reads.
 If reads don't happen frequently enough, the returned state may not match the real physical state.
 A polling rate of about once per second should be sufficient for the default settings.
 * On some operating systems going into sleep mode while executing a script that reads from the joystick may make MATLAB seem unresponsive.
 Ctrl-C works eventually, but it may take on the order of minutes to recover.